 Inspiring by the Monte-Carlo simulation in physics, Bravyi and Terhal~\cite{BBT06,BT10} propose a $\MA$ protocol for the stoquastic frustration-free local Hamiltonian problem, which further signifies $\StoqMA$ with perfect completeness ($\StoqMA_1$) is contained in $\MA$.
-A uniformly-restricted variant\footnote{It is the projection uniform stoquastic local Hamiltonian problem, namely each local term in Hamiltonian is exactly a projection.
-See Definition 2.10 in \cite{AGL20}. } of this problem, which is also referred to as $\SetCSP$~\cite{AG20}\footnote{Namely, a modified constraint satisfaction problem where both constraints and satisfied assignments are a subset. }, essentially captures the $\MA$-hardness.
+A uniformly restricted variant\footnote{It is the projection uniform stoquastic local Hamiltonian problem, namely each local term in Hamiltonian is exactly a projection.
+See Definition 2.10 in \cite{AGL20}. } of this problem, which is also referred to as $\SetCSP$~\cite{AG20}\footnote{Namely, a modified constraint satisfaction problem such that both constraints and satisfying assignments are a subset. }, essentially captures the $\MA$-hardness.

 To characterize $\StoqMA$ through the distribution testing lens, we begin with an informal definition of $\StoqMA$ and leave the details in \Cref{sec:prelim-classes}.
 For a language $\calL$ in $\StoqMA$, there exists a verifier $V_x$ that takes $x \in \calL$ as an input, where the verifier's computation is given by a classical reversible circuit, viewed as a quantum circuit.
-Besides a non-negative state\footnote{A witness here could be any quantum state, but the optimal witness is a nonnegative state, see \Cref{remark:StoqMA-def}. } in the verifier's input as a witness, to utilize the randomness, ancillary qubits in the verifier's input consist of not only state $\ket{0}$ but also $\ket{+} := (\ket{0}+\ket{1})/\sqrt{2}$.
-After applying the circuit, the designated output qubit is measured in the Hadamard basis\footnote{It is worthwhile to mention that we can analogously define $\MA$~\cite{BDOT06} (see \Cref{def:MA}), namely replacing the measurement on the output qubit by the computational basis. }.
+Besides a non-negative state\footnote{A witness here could be any quantum state, but the optimal witness is a non-negative state, see \Cref{remark:StoqMA-def}. } in the verifier's input as a witness, to utilize the randomness, ancillary qubits in the verifier's input consist of not only state $\ket{0}$ but also $\ket{+} := (\ket{0}+\ket{1})/\sqrt{2}$.
+After applying the circuit, the designated output qubit is measured in the Hadamard basis\footnote{It is worthwhile to mention that we can define $\MA$~\cite{BDOT06} (see \Cref{def:MA}) in the same fashion, namely replacing the measurement on the output qubit by the computational basis. }.
 A problem is in $\StoqMA(a,b)$ for some $a>b \geq 1/2$, if for \textit{yes} instances, there is a witness making the verifier accept with probability at least $a$; whereas for \textit{no} instances, all witness make the verifier accepts with probability at most $b$.
 The gap between $a$ and $b$ is at least an inverse polynomial since error reduction for $\StoqMA$ is unknown.